paigerodeghero/ComputerGameCodingCamp/day1.md

       - Andy goes in center top to block Paige.
       - It’s a draw.
       - It’s not just about winning and losing.
 Explain how what a draw is.
-  - Activity: Go to same tic-tac-toe link, choose 1 player game, and play tic-tac-toe against the computer.
+  - **Activity**: Go to same tic-tac-toe link, choose 1 player game, and play tic-tac-toe against the computer.
 (3 min)
     - Play best of out of 3 games.
     - When done, tell us whether you won, lost, or draw.